-An applicant board seeking initial recognition shall establish a process for allowing the certification (without examination) of individuals who have been involved in the development of the special area of podiatric medical practice, i.e., the "founders."
-These individuals shall not have longer than one year to apply for certification.
+3.1 An applicant board seeking initial recognition shall establish a process for allowing the certification (without examination) of individuals who have been involved in the development of the special area of podiatric medical practice, i.e., the "founders."
+These individuals shall have no longer than one year to apply for certification.